MarioSultan/GroupMaker/README.md

 GroupMaker is designed to provide tools for working with finite groups, including:

-* Construction and representation of finite groups.
+* Construction of finite groups.
-* Computation of Cayley tables.
+* Computation of Cayley tables with `matplotlib.pyplot`.
 * Determination of the order of a group.
 * Study of subgroups.
 * Detection of algebraic properties such as cyclicity and commutativity.
 * Computation and exploration of other structural properties of finite groups.
+* Other features like automorphism groups.

 The available functionality will expand as the project develops.